steph1793/Leave-No-Trace/README.md

 # Leave-No-Trace
-Learning to Reset for Safe and Autonomous Reinforcement Learning
+:wink: :put_litter_in_its_place: Learning to Reset for Safe and Autonomous Reinforcement Learning